Videos and Podcasts

-Listen to Professor Kathleen Hoeger discuss the challenges and Guideline recommendations in diagnosing PCOS in young women (GDG1).
+Professor Kathleen Hoeger discusses the challenges and Guideline recommendations in diagnosing PCOS in young women (GDG1):

 Professor Hoeger is a reproductive endocrinologist at the University of Rochester, USA.
 Kathleen is a highly respected international expert on polycystic ovary syndrome (PCOS).
 Her work is informed by her various roles as; clinician, author, and researcher.
 She was an active contributor to the development of the PCOS Guideline (2018).

-Listen to Professor Stephen Franks discuss the causes of PCOS such as inheritability, BMI, genomic tracing and global genetic mapping.
+Professor Stephen Franks discusses the causes of PCOS such as inheritability, BMI, genomic tracing and global genetic mapping:

 Stephen Franks is Professor of Reproductive Endocrinology at Imperial College Faculty of Medicine and Consultant Endocrinologist at St Mary’s and Hammersmith Hospitals, London.
 Professor Franks has both clinical and laboratory based programs of research in PCOS.